Hallelujah78/wordle-clone/DEVNOTES.md

   - but in the right place are green
 - to submit a guess, the guess must be in the word list
 - keys that are not A-Z, enter or delete are ignored
+- warn on submit if not enough letters